 Enrollment limit: 8 students

-$420 new; $380 returning
+$420 for new students; $380 for returning students.

-(Payment plans available for returning students.)
+(Payment plans available to returning students.)